Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 17 Januari 2026 12.32.07 UTC
+- WIB: Sabtu, 17 Januari 2026 13.44.15 UTC
-- WITA: Sabtu, 17 Januari 2026 13.32.07 UTC
+- WITA: Sabtu, 17 Januari 2026 14.44.15 UTC
-- WIT: Sabtu, 17 Januari 2026 14.32.07 UTC
+- WIT: Sabtu, 17 Januari 2026 15.44.15 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

 Kategori: friendship